 The game has been remade on the PC twice.
 Once remastered in 24-bit color with enhanced sound as Myst: Masterpiece Edition, and again as realMyst, which was a full recreation of the game in Cyan's real-time 3D engine called Plasma.

-- Myst: Masterpiece Edition was released on December 3rd, 2009.
+- Myst: Masterpiece Edition was released in May 2000.
 The Mac version was ported by Presto Studios.

-Myst: Masterpiece Edition and realMYST are now available to purchase digitally, DRM-free, courtesy of GOG.com
+Myst: Masterpiece Edition and realMYST are available to purchase digitally, DRM-free, courtesy of GOG.com since 2009.

 The port of Myst for the iPhone was released for the Apple iPhone on the App Store for $5.99 on May 2nd, 2009.
 This copy features the full original game with improved graphics and contains the original sounds and soundtrack.The iPhone version also features auto-zoom, the original cinematics, swipe-to-turn, and all of the original ages and gameplay.